 "Well, it's not funny," He snapped, before immediately pulling at his hair.
 Harry raised an eyebrow.

-"It's been a rough week," Cedric said, moving to stand closer to him, so he wouldn't be in the middle of the hall.
+"It's been a rough week," said Cedric, moving to stand closer to him, so he wouldn't be in the middle of the hall.
 Not minding the fact that there was no one there.

 "I really liked her for awhile, Cho.
-And then she got so clingy even though we weren't really together so I 'broke it off', even though we weren't ever a thing," Cedric continued.
-"And at first I felt sort of bad about it, but now she just makes me so angry-"
+And then she got so clingy and worried about everything.
+Even though we weren't really together so I 'broke it off', even though we weren't ever a thing," Cedric continued.
+"And I do feel bad about it, but now she just makes me so-"

-"Look at that, Gred, them getting so close to each other," And Harry whirled around, meeting George's grinning face.
+"Look at that, Gred, the two of them getting so close to each other," Harry whirled around, meeting George's grinning face.
 Cedric suddenly looked nervous.

-"I thought I got rid of you two with talk of the chandelier," Harry sighed dramatically and the twins looked smug.
+"I thought I got rid of you two with talk of the chandelier," He sighed dramatically and the twins looked smug.

 "Of course not, Harrikins-"